smathot/mind-writing-pupil/manuscript/md/methods.md

 In Phase 1, participants were trained to select one of two simultaneously presented stimuli.
 Blocks consisted of 16 selections.

-Training was successful when participants reached: 100% accuracy after completing at least 6 bloks; or at least 80% accuracy on block 12.
+Training was successful when participants reached: 100% accuracy after completing at least 6 ++blocks++; or at least 80% accuracy on block 12.
 Thus, participants completed between 6 and 12 blocks.
 If training was unsuccessful, the phase was restarted with a more conservative threshold of 1.5 (default threshold = 1.375).
 If training then failed again, the experiment was aborted and training was considered unsuccessful for that participant.
 After training was successfully completed, participants completed a single block in gaze-stabilization mode.
 Our criteria for success were stringent: Commonly, 70% accuracy is taken as a lower limit for a useful BCI/ HCI [e.g., @Astrand2014Selective;@Birbaumer2006Breaking].

 Phases 2 and 3 were identical to Phase 1, except that participants selected one out of four (Phase 2) or eight (Phase 3) stimuli.